niwa99/Tower-Defense/documents/Testplan.md

 ## 3. Target Test Items

-The listing below identifies those test itemssoftware, hardware, and supporting product elements that have been identified as targets for testing.
+The listing below identifies those test items software, hardware, and supporting product elements that have been identified as targets for testing.
 This list represents what items will be tested.

 -   Android/Java backend
 -   User Interface in combination with the Java backend